This page describes how to create a task handler, the code that handles a push

 Writing a push task request handler

-App Engine sends Task Queue requests from the IP address
+sent from the IP address

 When you write you handler, follow these guidelines:

 Push tasks have a fixed completion deadline that depends on the scaling type of the service that's running them.
 Automatic scaling services must finish before 10 minutes have elapsed.
 Manual and basic scaling services can run up to 24 hours.
-If your handler misses the deadline, the Task Queue service assumes the failed and will retry it.
+If your handler misses the deadline, the Task Queue service assumes the task failed and will retry it.

-User-supplied data can be delivered in the request as a query string or as a payload in the request body.
+User-supplied data can be delivered to the handler in the request as a query string or as a payload in the request body.
 Inserting user data is described in Creating Tasks.
 If the request includes data, the handler must know how it was inserted into the request.
 The exact code you use to fetch the data from the request depends on the particular web framework you're using.

 To test a task handler, sign in as an administrator and visit the handler's URL in your browser.